Arab Cup 2021: no football fervor in Qatar | DW | 01.12.2021

 With less than a year to go until the start of the World Cup in Qatar, the Arab Cup is providing a test run.
 A visit to Doha shows there is still a lot of work to do — not least when it comes to the atmosphere.

-Among the new apartment complexes and shopping malls, diggers and lorries block the traffic, which tries its best to weave its way through the dusty chaos.
+Among the new apartment complexes and shopping malls, excavators and trucks block the traffic, which tries its best to weave its way through the dusty chaos.
 Good luck if you're on foot.
 Best to take the bus.
 Or a taxi.
 Or use the brand new metro.

 In Qatar, individual business has to take a back seat; the World Cup is coming to town.
-Or rather, to one town: Doha, where eight brand new football stadiums have been built for the December 2022 tournament, complete with the latest technology and mod-cons.
-Now, all the secondary infrastructure needs to be completed, and time is running out.
+Or rather, to one town: Doha, where eight brand new football stadiums have been built for the December 2022 tournament, complete with the latest technology and conveniences.
+Now, all the secondary infrastructure needs to be completed and time is running out.

 The dress rehearsal has already begun, with the Arab Cup — a revamped replacement for the discontinued Confederations Cup which Germany won ahead of Russia 2018 — taking place in the city from November 30 until December 18.
 The tournament features 16 teams from the Arab world competing in six World Cup venues, a first test to see if the small Emirate on the Persian Gulf is really capable of hosting a global super-event.

-There's certainly no shortage of money; investments on this scale are no problem for the sheikhs in a country where abundant oil and gas reserves guarantee a steady stream of billions of dollars.
-The big question is whether everything will run smoothly enough for Qatar to further increase its presence on the world stage.
+There's certainly no shortage of money: investments on this scale are no problem for the sheikhs in a country where abundant oil and gas reserves guarantee a steady stream of billions of dollars.
+The big question is whether everything will run smoothly enough for Qatar to boost its presence even further on the world stage.

 "Nope," mumbles one man, his face obscured by a hat, scarf and sunglasses.
 "What's the Arab Cup?
 Never heard of it."
 The man next to him also shakes his head.

-A stroll through the city inevitably takes one down to the Doha Corniche, the seven-kilometer long promenade along Doha Bay, where the old dhows are moored.
+A stroll through the city inevitably takes you down to the Doha Corniche, the seven-kilometer-long promenade along Doha Bay, where the old dhows are moored.
 They once served as fishing boats or as platforms for pearl diving.
 Today, they are tourist attractions offering boat tours for visitors.
 But business is hardly booming.

 "Corona," explains one young dhow owner by the name of Noor, who has at least heard of the Arab Cup.
 "I actually like Argentinian football most of all, but I've got a ticket for Qatar's second group game [vs. Oman] on Friday."

-In general though, it comes as little surprise that the workers aren't particularly interested.
-Later in the afternoon, when the sun begins to set, thousands can be seen shuffling exhausted onto busses which will transport them back to their accommodation, such as it is.
+In general though, it comes as no surprise that the workers aren't particularly interested.
+Later in the afternoon, when the sun begins to set, thousands can be seen shuffling exhausted onto buses that will transport them back to their accommodation, such as it is.
 There, they'll try and have something to eat and drink and recover their strength ahead of the next day's work.

 Who has time to bother with football?